Plymouth Superbird: History

 Developed specifically for NASCAR racing, the Superbird, a modified Road Runner, was Plymouth's follow-on design to the Charger Daytona fielded by sister company Dodge in the previous season.
 The Dodge Charger 500 that began the 1969 season was designed for aerodynamics using a wind tunnel and computer analysis, and later was modified into the Daytona version with nose and tail.
 The Superbird's smoothed-out body and nosecone were further refined from that of the Daytona, and the street version's pop-up headlights (made of fiberglass) added nineteen inches to the Road Runner's original length.
-The rear wing was mounted on tall vertical struts that put it into less disturbed air thus increasing the efficiency of the downdraft that it placed upon the car's rear axle.
+The rear wing was mounted on tall vertical struts that put it into less disturbed air, which increased the downforce it produced.
 For nearly 30 years, the mathematical formula used to determine the exact height of the enormous wing was thought to be a highly guarded Chrysler secret.
 That was until somewhere in the 1990s, when a retired Chrysler project engineer incorrectly claimed publicly that the height was determined in much simpler fashion: he claimed it was designed to provide clearance for the trunk lid to open freely.
 This is an urban myth.
 The actual height was set to clear the roofline so it was in clean air.
 The rear-facing fender scoops were to hide cutouts.
-On Daytonas, the scoops were actually for ventilating trapped air from the wheel wells in order to reduce under fender air pressure and lift.
+On Daytonas, the scoops were actually for ventilating trapped air from the wheel wells to reduce under fender air pressure and lift.
 For standard road going Superbirds the covers or "air extractors" were a cosmetic enhancement.
 Ground clearance was 7.2 in.